 We’ve read that the old road up to the castle which is located on top of the mountain is pleasant.
 You can stop by at some beautiful gardens, but we decided to take the shuttle ride up as it was easier to walk down than up.
 I needed to conserve my energy.
 One would readily realise that the place is a massive attraction, even for the first time visitor in Portugal.
 It’s already busy even in spring.
 The castle is on the hill, colourful and unique.
 It is awe-inspiring.

 We first had a coffee at the small outdoor cafe in the castle on the terrace.
 Why was I not surprised that the coffee I’ve ordered was actually an “espresso”?
 Oh, Deus meu!”.
 While most of the tourist rushed inside to the castle, we decided to first go around.
 There was the narrow path that rings around the castle building and where it goes down steeply.
-Since I’m a bit acrophobic myself, I already feel my legs wobbly.
+Since I have a bit of acrophobia myself, I already feel my legs getting wobbly.
 I avoided looking down.
-I was a bit.
-The view was really breathtaking.
+I was a bit terrified saved by the really breathtaking view.

 Then we went inside the castle where you’re already cooped up in the pretty narrow stairs and onto the aisle, and that’s only in April when it is still not the peak season.
 Imagine being pushed into such a crowded room.
 Talking about the carrying capacity of the place, it would be good to admit perhaps a maximum of 10 visitors in every 10 minutes.Maybe they would have thought about lessening the crowding already.
 When we got to the queens dressing room, I was a little bit surprised to see a bust of the queen and couldn’t help make a remark about how it looks like Susan Boyle.
 It seems the people behind (whom I’ve gathered were English) overheard me and it elicited a quiet laugh.
 It was quite nice inside, but I was happy to be outside again.